Pull to refresh

 Overview

 Torrential rains driven by La Niña have killed more than 200 people across Mozambique, South Africa, and Zimbabwe since late December 2025.
-South Africa declared a national disaster on January 18, 2026, after floods killed at least 31 in Limpopo and Mpumalanga provinces, destroyed thousands of homes, and washed away roads and bridges—including sections isolating communities from the rest of the country.
+South Africa declared a national disaster on January 18, 2026, after floods killed at least 37 in Limpopo, Mpumalanga, and other provinces, destroyed thousands of homes, and washed away roads and bridges.
+President Ramaphosa conducted site visits to both Limpopo and Mpumalanga, warning that climate change is now forcing governments to prepare for annual disaster recovery.

 Key Indicators